Pygmy madtom

 The pygmy madtom (Noturus stanauli) is a species of fish in the family Ictaluridae endemic to the United States, in only two known regions of Tennessee.
-Madtoms are the smallest members of the catfish family.
+Madtoms are the smallest members of the Ictalurid catfish family.
 Members of the genus Noturus can be distinguished by their small size, unusually long adipose fin, and rounded caudal fin.
 Most specimens have been collected over shallow, fine gravel shoals with moderate to swift flow, usually near the stream bank.